At all times, the way weight is attached to the kart must conform to the Karting New South Wales Rule Book.

 There are two legal ways of quickly altering weight during an endurance race;

 1. Weight Canisters

-Weight canisters must be firmly attached to the chassis at four points.
-They can be made of a combination of metal and heavy plastics.
+Weight canisters must be firmly attached to the chassis at three points.
+Weight canisters can be made of a combination of metal and heavy plastics.
 The weight canister must have a lid or device that ensures the lead ballast cannot rattle lose during competition.

 The advantage of the canister system is teams can make up specific weights to add for each driver.
 Teams can also add specific weights based on the fuel load at the time.